 I remember standing in The Line in 1999 and having a conversation based on the question, “What if this new Star Wars movie is terrible?”
 We all laughed; how could a Star Wars movie be terrible?
 The mythology of Star Wars created so many interesting questions about Vader, The Clone Wars, and a full-fledged Jedi Order.
 I saw The Phantom Menace about 10 times in the theater when it was released, and I did not fully embrace the negative aspects of that film until much later.
 It was Star Wars, Obi-Wan was great, the podrace was cool, I was “in love” with Natalie Portman, Duel of the Fates by John Williams was epic, and Darth Maul was a spectacular villain.
 Plus, the final few minutes of the movie foreshadowed all the things I wanted to see in the prequels – Obi-Wan is tasked with training Anakin, and Palpatine seems aware that Anakin could be a powerful tool for his plans.
 Star Wars was back and I was happy, and I assumed Episode II would finally get to the good stuff.

-Skipping the critics of Attack of the Closes and Revenge of the Sith, the prequels as a whole still feel underwhelming.
+Skipping a long critique of Attack of the Closes and Revenge of the Sith, the prequels as a whole still feel underwhelming.
 There are elements of those movies I enjoy and defend.
 For the most part, the three prequel films in the franchise were not only a disappointment, but skewed things that were cherished about the original films.
 The most intriguing questions about the Star Wars universe going into the prequels were either answered ham-fistedly – or not at all.
 When I watch A New Hope or Empire, I do not like to think of Vader as being a petulant child that was a lousy friend and husband even before he turned to The Dark Side.
 It annoys me that Order 66 makes the Jedi look incredibly weak, and takes the emphasis away from Vader “hunting down and destroying the Jedi Knights.”
 I cannot ignore the prequels happened; even positive memories about the original films trigger negative thoughts about the flaws in the prequels.

 I mention this because the hesitancy to fully embrace a new era of Star Wars was also there to behold leading up to the start of the convention.
 It was written on faces and in the tones of conversations.
 People wanted desperately for this new movie to work, to capture the magic that influenced our lives in one way or another.
 As I assisted Grant with final preparations for the show to begin, fans piled into various exhibit halls to watch the opening panel.
 I was attempting to stream the panel on my phone and had limited success as the cell service and Wifi in the area were getting assaulted by all in attendance.
 Artists and other staff looked over my shoulder as I gushed about BB-8, but mostly everyone was busy organizing their tables, working on illustrations, or generally bustling around to make sure they were ready for customers once the doors were opened.